joseph-flinn/site/frontend/posts/retro-success-deployment-complexity-reduction.md

 opportunity to double in size to support double the work.
 We needed to figure out a way to prevent this new production environment from doubling the work.
-We decided to migrate away from the tech debt of the current delivery process for one in favor of being able to grow to many environments and enabled delivery processes needed for non-production environments.
+We decided to migrate away from the tech debt of the current delivery process for one in favor of being able to grow to many environments and enable delivery processes needed for non-production environments.

 It took six months and many iterations, but we were able to replace the underlying compute architecture with one that provided a lot more flexibility in deployments and paired this with automating our database changes (where we were previously only allowed to make them manually).
-Between the two of these changes, we were able to able to decrease the number of manual steps that were needed for a successful deploy of an environment by 96%.
+Between the two of these changes, we were able to decrease the number of manual steps that were needed for a successful deploy of an environment by 96%.

 While this was a resounding success for my team, the project did not come without its challenges.
-There was extreme amounts of pressure on the team to deliver by deadlines that were found to be artificial.
+There was an extreme amount of pressure on the team to deliver by deadlines that were found to be artificial.
 This pressure resulted in some breakdown in communication between the teams which made collaboration more difficult.
 It also led to decisions being made that weighted the short term higher than the long term.
 And my challenges with effective communication skills and the lack of